-This page is the first showing ore production from South Crofty Mine.
+This page is the first showing the method of ore production from South Crofty Mine.
 This was known as “Stoping”, the empty area once cleared of ore are known as “Stopes”.
-These first images on this page show a mining method called “Shrink Stoping”, Nick Le Boutillier has written some information about this technique for this page.
+These first images on this page show a mining method called “Shrink Stoping”.

+Nick Le Boutillier has written some information about this technique for this page.

-South Crofty Mine 9.1 – Mickey Roberts (R) and Merv Randlesome (L) Shrink Stoping in South Crofty.
+South Crofty Mine Underground 9.1 – Mickey Roberts (R) and Merv Randlesome (L) Shrink Stoping in South Crofty.

 Short raises within a pre-determined panel, bounded by level to level raises, were joined laterally to form an inter level.
 Box-hole (Cousin Jack) chutes were built into the raises to transfer broken ore (dirt) out of the stope.
 The bounding raises were panelled with timber, progressively upwards, to hold in the broken dirt and to maintain a ladderway into the stope from above or below.
 The miners, working from the inter drilled into the roof (back), firing the lode in lifts.

 After each blast the miners would stand on the broken rock of the previous day to reach the back and drill over the next lift.
 Because broken rock takes up some extra 30-40% volume, the swell had to be drawn off.
 This was done via the chutes, to shrink the broken rock back to allow access.
 The retention of broken rock in the stope added continuous support to the stope wall.
 This also formed a stable platform for the miners to work from.
 Shrink stoping was/is a very efficient technique.
 It allowed the miners to follow a lode very exactly, maximizing ore recovery, while taking a minimum of waste rock.

-South Crofty Mine 9.3 – In such a confined area there is no where to hide from the noise and dust.
+South Crofty Mine Underground 9.3 – In such a confined area there is no where to hide from the noise and dust.

 Lodes are often visualised as planar features.
 However in reality they flex and undulate along strike as well as down and up dip.
 A good crew is able to follow the lode contacts very closely and minimise dilution.
 The only real disadvantage of the technique is that relatively little ore is produced daily.
 Only the swell tonnage is taken until the stope is complete.
 At this point the whole stope panel can be drawn out and sent to the crusher.

-South Crofty Mine 9.4 – As the miners were always moving upwards.
+South Crofty Mine Underground 9.4 – As the miners were always moving upwards.
 The makeshift wooden platform they are standing on would be above the previous days blast.

 Later development at South Crofty moved away from boxholes and inters, to draw points driven from a parallel (waste) drive.
-Although this required much extra development, it removed the need for timber chutes and allowed the use of rocker shovels and cavo’s to fill the loco trains more quickly and efficiently.
+Although this required much extra development, it removed the need for timber chutes and allowed the use of rocker shovels and Cavo’s to fill the loco trains more quickly and efficiently.
 Also this allowed better access.

-South Crofty Mine 9.5 – The heat and vapour was too much to bear in such a small area.
+South Crofty Mine Underground 9.5 – The heat and vapour was too much to bear in such a small area.